-The data stream contains soft fonts and/or macros to be processed.
-During the processing of the data stream, the soft fonts and/or macros are stored in the printer's RAM.
+The data stream contains one or more jobs, soft fonts, and/or macros to be processed.
+During the processing of the data stream, the jobs are executed and the soft fonts and/ or macros are stored in the printer's RAM.
 These soft fonts and macros are then available to all PCL data streams sent to the printer.